zenflow/composite-service/docs/guides/http-gateway.md

 title: HTTP Gateway
 ---

-If we want to expose some composed http services through a single http service (on a single port) which proxies requests to the appropriate composed service according to the URL, we can use the included generic HTTP Gateway service instead of writing a custom one every time.
+If we want to expose some composed HTTP services through a single HTTP service (on a single port) which proxies requests to the appropriate composed service according to the URL, we can use the included generic HTTP gateway service instead of writing a custom one every time.

 The HTTP gateway can be configured by calling the